"The last thing a fish would ever notice would be the water." Ralph Linton

 Bart Dredge (Ph.D.
 University of North Carolina, Chapel-Hill) is a sociologist who guides students through analyses of social institutions at the heart of American public life, past and present through courses on labor, law, social movements, and education.

 Brian Watkins (Ph.D.
-Michigan State University) is a sociocultural anthropologist who focuses on issues of language, human rights, and the law, and he teaches courses which highlight the transnationality and intersectionality of forms of everyday life, with topics from American Indians to race, gender, and language.
+Michigan State University), Department Chair, is a sociocultural anthropologist who focuses on issues of language, human rights, and the law, and he teaches courses which highlight the transnationality and intersectionality of forms of everyday life, with topics from American Indians to race, gender, and language.

 After Austin College